Gatzodrazul/odin-recipes/README.md

 # odin-recipes
 # In this project I am going to build a basic recipe website
-# Using the basic HTNL skills learned
+# Using the basic HTML skills learned